mtwasetku-ui/physioto/src/content/blog/stroke-rehabilitation-home-physiotherapy.md

 **1 A comprehensive clinical conversation (15–20 minutes)**

-Michael will ask about the stroke — when it happened, what was affected, what rehabilitation has been received so far, and how function has changed since discharge.
+Micheal will ask about the stroke — when it happened, what was affected, what rehabilitation has been received so far, and how function has changed since discharge.
 Family members and carers are welcome and encouraged to be present.
 Understanding the home context — who helps with what, what the daily routine looks like, and what the person most wants to regain — is as important as the clinical history.

 **2 A thorough physical assessment in your home environment (20–25 minutes)**

-Michael will assess movement, strength, tone, sensation, balance, gait, and transfer ability in your actual home.
+Micheal will assess movement, strength, tone, sensation, balance, gait, and transfer ability in your actual home.
 This will include walking through your hallway, negotiating your stairs, sitting and standing from your usual chair, and any specific functional tasks that are current challenges.

 **3 Explanation of findings and rehabilitation plan (10 minutes)**

-Michael will explain the current picture clearly — what is contributing to the movement difficulties, what is realistic to achieve with physiotherapy, and what an appropriate programme looks like.
+Micheal will explain the current picture clearly — what is contributing to the movement difficulties, what is realistic to achieve with physiotherapy, and what an appropriate programme looks like.
 This conversation is always honest about what is achievable and realistic about timelines.

 **4 Initial treatment and practice (15–20 minutes)**